Thursday July 14th, 2022, 0600-1900

 We were both off early, anticipating a long day.
 I have a hard time finding others that can, or want to, keep my pace but Wolverine was game.
 She’s a very fast hiker and willing to get up early.
 We had a ways to go along the ridge and then down Jackson creek.
 I’d been warned by a trail maintenance volunteer that this part of the trail had lots of blowdowns, which was true, but didn’t slow us down much.
 It just becomes common place after awhile.

 In the valley, we entered a beautiful forest of old growth cedar.
 The big trees were grand and inspiring.
 Soft light filtered through to the forest floor, creating a fairy tale -like atmosphere.
 We stopped for a bit to snack but it would be nice to spend more time in such an area.
-At some point just before this, we’d passed into Idaho.
-I missed the marker.
+At some point just before this, we passed into Idaho.
+I completely missed the marker.
 Oh well.
 We began a pretty long but chill dirt road walk.
 I noticed that mosquitoes were occasionally buzzing my head and biting my legs, but didn’t make much of it.
-This was a precursor to the Uber species of mosquito that we were about to encounter.
+Spoiler Alert: This was a precursor to the UBER species of mosquito that we were about to encounter.

-This new species must have hybridized with african bees and honey badgers, as they seemed completely resistant to bug spray, were active in the middle of the day, could fly against a 15 kt headwind, and could bite through kevlar.
-As we started down a trail heading through more old growth forest, the uber mosquitoes began to chase us down.
+This new species must have hybridized with African bees and honey badgers, as they seemed completely resistant to bug spray, were active in the peak of the day, could fly against a 15 kt headwind, and could bite through Kevlar.
+As we started down a trail heading through more old growth forest, the UBER mosquitoes began to chase us relentlessly.
 At first I just started hiking faster, then I was running, then I was digging out my head net.
 I sprayed my legs with picaridin multiple times, to no effect.
 I really needed to stop to put on my tights but was too afraid to stop moving for fear of being carried away.
 I was reduced to the basic instincts of an animal being eaten alive.

 I covered 4 miles in about an hour to arrive at the northern reaches of Upper Priest Lake.
 I found a beach with a strong headwind, pausing to regroup.
 A swarm of maybe 30 mossies still clung to my pack, but I was able to drop most of them by staying withing a few feet of the water on the beach.
 Wolverine stumbled out onto the beach just behind me, a look of horror on her face.
 We both shook out heads at what we’d just experienced.
 Insane was the only word that came to mind.

 To be able to withstand lunch on the beach in full sunlight and fully clothed to cover every inch, I simply went in the water with all my clothes.
 Between the breeze and cold water, I finally felt relief.
 Every once in awhile a mosquito wondered out into the stiff breeze, at which point I would dispatch it with zeal.
-Just 20 feet back into the woods, the horde was still in full control.
+Just 20 feet back into the woods, the horde was still in full effect.
 I dared not venture back there until I was fully clad with head net again.
 I’d never experienced anything this bad before, not even in the Everglades!

 I was glad for Wolverine’s company and shared misery this day.
 It could have been one of those days that might have broken me, but it didn’t.
 We laughed about it in the end, and that’s what matters.